NexGen-KW/fe-ghazali-law/content/team/rawan-mishari-al-ghazali.md

   Passing all five stages of preparing the arbitrator accredited by the Commercial Arbitration Center of the Gulf Cooperation Council.

-  Partner in the office of Mishari Al-Ghazali and Rawan Al-Ghazali Law Firm & Legal Consultations (2012-2017)
+  Partner in the office of Mishari Al Ghazali and Rawan Al Ghazali Law Firm & Legal Consultations (2012-2017)

   Partner - Head of Consulting and Contracts Department 2012-2017